iamchandira/netcepter-pro/README.md

 ## Support

-If you encounter any issues or have questions:

-1. Check the Troubleshooting section above
-2. Review the extension console logs in DevTools
-3. Check Chrome's extension error logs at `chrome://extensions/`
-4. Open an issue on GitHub with detailed information
+If you encounter any issues or have questions: Open an issue on GitHub with detailed information

 ## Changelog